isomerpages/nparks-gardening/page-index/pests/_posts/2023-09-21-post-Plant Pests.md

 	<li><input type="checkbox" id="accordion5">
 		<label for="accordion5">Whiteflies</label><div>
 <img title="Whiteflies deeding under a leaf.
 Photo by Victoria Lim." src="/images/Biodiversity/white%20flies%20(4)victorialim.jpg">
-		<p>Whiteflies are tiny flying pests that are white or silvery, with larvae and eggs that resemble clusters of small scales.
+		<p><a href="/page-index/pests/whiteflies/">Whiteflies</a> are tiny flying pests that are white or silvery, with larvae and eggs that resemble clusters of small scales.
 Both the adult and larvae suck sap on the underside of leaves.</p>
 </div></li></ul>
 <br>
 </section>